IcodeNet/babel-7-typescript-example/README.md

 # TypeScript + Babel 7 + Webpack

 Example TypeScript project built on top of new Babel 7 features.
-Includes React 16, Jest and Enzyme (for tests).
+Includes React 16,
+Jest and Enzyme (for tests).
-Bundeling is done via webpack.
+Bundling is done via webpack.

 Typechecking and linting are done on seperate processes, so runs faster on modern multicore cpus.

 Also JS is always updated, even if Typechecking or linting throws errors.
 This is not the case for production builds.
 For development HMR is on per default, so the dev-experience is as smooth as possible.